 The District provides other post-employment benefits (OPEB) to qualified employees who retire from the District and meet the District's vesting requirements.
+The Plan is a single-employer defined benefit OPEB plan administered by the District.
+The District's Board has the authority to establish and amend the benefit terms and financing requirements of the Plan.
 The District participates in CalPERS California Employer's Retiree Benefit Trust Program (CERBT), a Prefunding Plan trust fund intended to perform an essential government function within the meaning of Section 115 of the Internal Revenue Code.
 Copies of CalPERS CERBT audited financial report may be obtained from their executive Office: 400 P Street, Sacramento, CA 95814.
 The new reporting requirements for these benefit programs as they pertain to the District are set forth below.